sidhantarora/SE-HW/README.md

 - bignum : replica of eg.bignum; tests if the num class follows the capacity
 -  the : prints the cli options as in the lua source code.

+# Setting up git hooks
+We have moved the directory for git hooks to a separate directory called .githooks To enable this to be the new hooks directory, run the following command:

+git config --local core.hooksPath .githooks/

 # How to run the tests?
 in the root folder, run python3 -m test.test_csv